Ray Charles performing “America the Beautiful” prior to a Boston Red Sox baseball game, April 2003. AP photo.

 Google’s first round of Chrome ads – which come across more like “internet potential” ads than browser ads – appeared with two spots in early May 2011.
 And most importantly, these ads, like the Lady Gaga ad, with their emotional content, also cast the company in a more human light.
 The first of these, ”Dear Sophie,” features a father creating a scrapbook for his far-too-cute Asian baby daughter as she grows up, principally using Google’s e-mail service, Gmail, sending her notes, photos and videos as she grows, also employing Google tools such as Picasa and YouTube to upload and store her photos.
 This video/ad, which is based on a true story, has the father creating a Gmail login for his daughter, composing messages for her which appear on screen for the viewer to read during the ad, some of which are quite touching.
 The viewer also sees a series of Sophie birthday photos, Sophie in ballet class, Sophie losing teeth, etc. as Dad writes his tender notes to her.
 “Kudos to Google for having us reaching for the tissues at 13 seconds in,” wrote one reviewer.

-Journalist Dan Savage appears in Google's TV ad about the “It Gets Better Project."
+Journalist Dan Savage appeared in a May 2011 Google TV ad about the “It Gets Better Project."

 The second Google Chrome ad, titled “It Gets Better,” also began appearing on mainstream TV in May 2011.
 It features Dan Savage, a journalist who writes a syndicated column and does radio commentary offering advice on human relationships and sex.
 Savage made an inspiring YouTube video about gay bullying, telling gay teens who were being bullied that, in fact, it does get better and they are not alone.
 He also founded the “It Gets Better Project” in September 2010, and with that project, encouraged others from all walks of life to make their own YouTube videos encouraging and supporting gay teens.
 Google’s TV ad tells that story, showing how the “It Gets Better Project” website soon had more than 10,000 user-created videos, some quite moving, such as that from “Gay Cop, Gay Vet” saying, “you are perfect and wonderful just the way you are.”
 Google’s TV ad includes snippets from some of those videos, and in the process, also shows how easy it is to use the Chrome browser and other Google tools to create, upload, and share videos.
 But like the Sophie and Gaga ads, it is the human dimension in this Google ad that carries the day and leaves the more powerful message.